blox-eng/blox.bg/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: The universe in your palms
+      text: The universe on the tip of your fingers
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: The worlds knowledge on construction
+    subtitle: 'Knowledge, connected'
     text: >
-      Blox BASE collects and organizes all knowledge that the Earth has to offer on construction, from materials you can use and their characteristics, to connections and relationships between different types of construction work.
+      BASE collects and organizes all knowledge that the Earth has to offer on construction, from materials you can use and their characteristics, to connections and relationships between different types of construction work.
 We correlate this information on many levels, including price, weather, time and more.